-Developer: Contractor: Project No: Servicing Agreement No: Date: This certificate is issued pursuant to Clause 12 and 0 Development Control Bylaw.
-Clause 14 of Schedule D to the Subdivision and The Maintenance Period for the Works will begin on The Maintenance Period for the Works will end on The attached is a List of Deficiencies related to the V Vorks.
-The Total Performance Certificate will be issued whe Maintenance Period expired, and the Village Official Agreement have been fulfilled. · This Certificate has been made to the best of the Vill does not constitute acceptance of any Work not in acceptance of any Work not in acceptance of any work not in acceptance of the construction of the con ccordance with the requirement of the Subdivision deficiency herein, whether or not such defect(s) could Cc: Contractor Village Official's Approval
+Developer: Contractor: Project No: Servicing Agreement No: Date: This certificate is issued pursuant to Clause 12 a Development Control Bylaw. and Clause 14 of Schedule D to the Subdivision and The Maintenance Period for the Works will begin n on The Maintenance Period for the Works will end o on The attached is a List of Deficiencies related to t he Works.
+The Total Performance Certificate will be issued Maintenance Period expired, and the Village Off Agreement have been fulfilled. when all deficiencies have been cleared, the icial has been satisfied all conditions of the Servicing does not constitute acceptance of any Work not e Village Official's knowledge, information and belief.
+It in accordance with the requirement of the Subdivision as a deficiency herein, whether or not such defect(s) could ruction.
+Cc: Contractor Village Official's Approval